NRCHKB/node-red-contrib-homekit-docker/README.md

 Node-RED-homekit-docker is a Node-RED based project with support for homekit.
 It is based on the [official Node-RED Docker](https://hub.docker.com/r/nodered/node-red) images with the necessary tools and npm module [node-red-contrib-homekit-bridged](https://www.npmjs.com/package/node-red-contrib-homekit-bridged) installed to run homekit within a docker container.

 ## Architecture
-Node-red-homekit-docker is supported by manifest list, which means one doesn't need to specify the tag for a specific architecture.
+Node-RED-homekit-docker is supported by manifest list, which means one doesn't need to specify the tag for a specific architecture.
 Using the image without any tag or the latest tag, will pull the right image for the architecture required.

 Currently Node-RED-homekit has support for multiple architectures:
 - `amd64`   : based on linux Alpine - for most desktop computer (e.g. x64, x86-64, x86_64)